a-nakai-k/PPLN/README.md

 ## CCS prediction with trained model (trainedmodel.pt)
-1. Prepare csv file for test: with amino-acid sequence, (CCS value,) charge, and mass data
+1. Prepare csv file for test: with amino-acid sequence, charge, and mass data
 2. Run preprocessing.py for the csv file
 3. Run main_trained.py (Output: out_test_predictCCS.csv)

 ## CCS prediction with training on your data
-1. Prepare csv files for training and test
+1. Prepare 2 csv files, one for training and one for test
    - for training of estimation NN: with amino-acid sequence, CCS value, charge, and mass data
    - for test: with amino-acid sequence, (CCS value,) charge, and mass data
 3. Run preprocessing.py for each csv file